 |4 KW||Rs.
 14588/- X 3 + Rs.
 7294/- X 1 = Rs.
 51,058/-|

 |6.5 KW||Rs.
 14588/- X 3 + Rs.
 7294/- X 3.5 = Rs.
 69,293/-|

 |10 KW||Rs.
 94822/-|

-Please Note: The government caps the solar panel subsidy for residential rooftop installations at 10 KW.
-Rs.
-94,822 is the maximum subsidy amount that the government offers.
+Please Note: The government caps the solar panel subsidy for residential rooftop installations (up to 10 kW) at Rs.
+94,822.

 For instance, if your solar system is 15 KW, you will get Rs.
 94,822 as a subsidy, neither more nor less than that.